tarwn/lessthandot-hugo/blogs/content/posts/2008-12-22-calculating-mean-median-and-mode-with-sq.md

 				) As A
 		Order By Data DESC</pre>

-To get the first value in the last 50 percent of rows…
+To get the first value in the last 50 percent of rows...

 <pre>Select Top 1 Data
 		From   (